Muhsinka/Banana-Collector/README.md

 The project includes 6 files:

-Navigation.ipynb:learning from vector observations with fully functional code, all code cells executed and displaying output.
+Navigation.ipynb: Learning from vector observations with fully functional code, all code cells executed and displaying output.

-Navigation_pixels.ipynb: Learning from visual observations partially functinal code needs further improvements
+Navigation_pixels.ipynb: Learning from visual observations partially functinal code needs further improvements.

-dqn_agent.py:The Agent class
+dqn_agent.py: Definition of the Agent

+model.py: The Qnetwork model.

-model.py:The DQN models checkpoint.pth:saved trained model to use
+checkpoint.pth:saved trained model to use

-README.md:Description of the project.
+README.md: Description of the project.

-Report.md:Description of the model and results
+Report.md: Description of the model and results

 # Required Modules

-This project requires Python 3.5 or higher, the Banana Collector Environment (follow the instructions to download here) and the following Python libraries installed:
+This project requires Python 3.5 or higher, following Python libraries are required:

 NumPy